djrobson/leetcode/README.md

 # LeetCode Solutions

 A dual-language LeetCode solutions repository with comprehensive test coverage in both Rust and Python.
+I start by solving each challenge by hand to practice my programming craft, then work with an AI Agent to improve and maintain the repo.
+This lets me also practice modern agentic collaboration.

 ## Repository Structure